How To Bet on NHL?

 NHL Betting Explained

-- Moneyline Bet: wagering on the match winner.
+Wagering on the NHL match winner.
 Simple and straightforward, moneyline is the most common betting market in the NHL.

-- Spread: also known as puck line or Canadian line, it’s the NHL’s equivalent of the point spread.
+Also known as the puck line or Canadian line, it’s the NHL’s equivalent of the point spread.
 Each team is given a handicap, which is negative for the favorite and positive for the underdog.
 The favorite must win the match by a margin large enough to cover the negative spread, while the underdog can afford to lose as long as the margin stays below the spread.
 If the underdog wins the game by any score, it covers the spread.

-- Prop Bet: a bet not necessarily tied to the score.
-In NHL betting, these include: how many goals a player will score, how many assists a player will get, how many shots on goal a player will take, how many penalty minutes a team will rack up, among other options.
+A bet is not necessarily tied to the score.
+In NHL betting, these include: how many goals a player will score, how many assists a player will get, how many shots on goal a player will take, and how many penalty minutes a team will rack up, among other options.

-- Parlay Bet: in a parlay, punters combine multiple bets into a single one, multiplying their individual payouts into a bigger one.
+In a parlay bet, punters combine multiple bets into a single one, multiplying their individual payouts into a bigger one.
 Of course, that comes at a price: a parlay needs every single individual bet, or leg, to win.
 It only takes one losing leg for the parlay to lose.

 NHL Betting Tips

-- Following the news and injury reports is vital in sports betting, and it’s no different for hockey.
+Following the news, injury reports, and NHL schedule is vital in sports betting, and it’s no different for hockey.
 The NHL is a very physical league and the season is long, so it’s not unusual for star players to miss time during the year.
-Monitoring their status before every game is extremely important, as an injury to an important player can move the NHL betting lines and shift the NHL betting odds around.
+Monitoring their status before every game is extremely important, as NHL injuries to an important player can move the NHL scores and shift the NHL betting odds around.

 NHL Betting Examples